Creative Commons License 2023 Volume 10 Issue 1

 Statistical analysis

 Key findings were summarized in texts, tables, and figures.
-Though the main plan was to perform a meta-analysis, this was impossible due to the heterogeneity of studies in type of intervention, duration of follow-up, the number of intervention sessions, the individual's qualifications, and the format of intervention delivery.
+Though the main plan was to perform a meta-analysis, this was impossible due to the heterogeneity of studies in the type of intervention, duration of follow-up, the number of intervention sessions, the individual's qualifications, and the format of intervention delivery.

 Table 1.
-Risk of Bias for Randomized Controlled Trials, Assessed according to the Revised Cochrane Risk-of-bias Tool for Randomized Trials (RoB 2)
+Risk of Bias for Randomized Controlled Trials, Assessed according to the Revised Cochrane Risk-of-bias Tool for Randomized Trials (RoB 2).

 Publications